 - Creative arts therapies (art, drama, music, dance/movement and sand play therapy)

 A client’s rights to privacy and confidentiality are respected by the Child and Family Therapy Service with the exception of instances where a client’s safety is at risk.
 In these circumstances, the therapist would be duty-bound to involve other agencies as appropriate.

 - An initial referral can be made by phone or in person by attending Silky Oaks

-- Department of Communities, Child Safety and Disability referrals are prioritised due to our funding, but all clients are assessed depending on need and urgency
+- Department of Child Safety, Youth and Women referrals are prioritised due to our funding, but all clients are assessed depending on need and urgency

 - Clients may be booked in for an intake, placed on a waiting list or referred to a more appropriate service.
 (Waiting times may vary depending on demand at the time, but this will be clarified when the call is taken)

 - A face to face intake is then arranged (this will be done with a parent or carer if the client is a child)